BSN-Spartan/NC-PolygonEdge/README.md

 #### 3.2.2 Using Docker Images

-Before installing the node by Docker images, Docker 18 or later version should be installed in your server.
+Before installing the full node by Docker images, Docker 18 or later version should be installed in your server.

 Run the following command to install the Docker image: